The Greensand Country Festival

 2019 Festival: over 200 events with up to 6000 participants

 2021 Festival: 50 live events and 22 virtual events

 We were immensely proud of the way everyone involved with the project kept their focus and “rallied round” to deliver the Festival under very trying circumstances in 2021.

-The project helped both the event participants and organisers by focusing a diverse range of activities, across the entire Landscape, into a specific time frame.
-It introduced people to new, local activities whilst also promoting the GCL.
+The project helped both the event participants and organisers by focusing a diverse range of activities, across the entire landscape, into a specific time frame.
+It introduced people to new, local activities whilst also promoting the local landscape.

-During every Festival the team and the event organisers took every opportunity to publicise the Greensand Country Landscape and its history, its beauty, its importance as a unique environment and as a natural leisure resource.
-We also handed out GCL literature whenever appropriate.
+During every Festival the team and the event organisers took every opportunity to publicise the Greensand Country landscape and its history, beauty, and importance as a unique environment and as a natural leisure resource.
+We also handed out Greensand Country literature whenever appropriate.